 And here’s the email with images:

-Like Moo, Logitech is able to make color blocks by combining plain text modules and images with matching background colors.
+Like Moo, Logitech is able to make color blocks by combining plain text modules and images with matching email CSS background colors.
 The sections couldn’t be more clearly distinguished.
 Both emails are optimized with email-safe text and bulletproof buttons that will always render.
-The styled ALT text background (we’ll cover how to do this in a workshop coming up!) upholds the structure of the design, even when images aren’t viewable.
+And the styled ALT text background upholds the structure of the design, even when images aren’t viewable.
 It’s a great way to make background colors work with your product photos to create a bright, bold email that’s eye-catching and a change of pace from a sterile white background.

 It can be tough to break away from the typical white background, and using a background color throughout your email can significantly change the impact it has on readers.
-As we cited in our post on 10 Creative Ways to Use Color in Email, according to data from TruConversion, 90 percent of product assessment is based solely on color.
+Remember, 90% of product assessment is based solely on color.
 So when you’re using color in a way that can potentially be pretty overpowering, like top-to-bottom in an email, it’s wise to think about the feeling you want to evoke first.
 From what we’ve seen, brands that do this well choose a branded color that’s a light shade.

-Lit Hub, the literary website, takes a similar approach for its daily emails, using a light peachy color throughout:
+Everyday Needs takes a similar approach in this message, using a light gray color throughout:

-One of our favorite ways to use vibrant background colors in email is section by section.
+One of our favorite ways to use vibrant email CSS background colors in email is section by section.
 It’s one of the most effective organizational uses of color, making clear where one section ends and another begins.
-We wrote about how Litmus has used color blocking in this way in the past, and we recently received an email from them with three boldly colored modules:
+We recently received an email from Draper James that’s a great example of this:

 The blue, white and pale peach sections clearly stand out.
 The colors are on-brand and complement each other.
 And it’s easy to navigate the message to find what you need.